glmdgrielson/words/atlas/etcetera.md

       excited about it but I'm probably going to need to make a _lot_ more decisions about the mechanics of the holy starship before I really get into it.
+- Do the people of the Atlas assign any meaning to the number of their sector or their serial codes?
+    * From a writing perspective, I'm trying to assign the serial and sector numbers more or less randomly, which is why Virginia's story takes place in the sector numbered 147 and not something a bit more on the nose.
+But perhaps, say if you were in Sector 001, you might consider yourself something special, or that you have a duty to uphold, even though in truth your position was random chance.